 The author recalls a bizarre childhood during which she was constantly on the move.

-A boy's encounter with Jesus and the angels.
+A young boy's encounter with Jesus and the angels.

 A neurosurgeon recounts his near death experience during a coma.